ctrlplusb/easy-peasy/README.md

 ## Introduction

-Easy Peasy gives you the power of Redux and its tooling whilst avoiding the boilerplate.
+Easy Peasy gives you the power of Redux (and its tooling) whilst avoiding the boilerplate.
 It allows you to create a full Redux store by defining a simple model (object) to describe your state and it's actions.

-Easy Peasy outputs a Redux store, which means you can integrate with frameworks like React.
-Read the [integration docs](#integration-with-frameworks) below.
+Batteries are included - you don't need to do any additional configuration or installation to support derived state, side effects, or integration with your React components.
+In terms of integration with React we are leveraging the cutting edge [Hooks](https://reactjs.org/docs/hooks-intro.html) feature.
+It's a game changer, and we highly recommend you give it a go.

 ---